Our internationally recognised and personalised pedagogy

 Our curriculum from Pre-School to High School is designed to empower students to become independent and passionate learners.

-The Primary programme follows the IB Primary Years Programme (PYP) — it continues to use an inquiry-based approach to help children acquire important skills and knowledge, but there is an added emphasis on inculcating them with the IB Learner Profile.
+The Primary programmes are aligned primarily to the Cambridge Primary curriculum, with our IB-accredited schools following the IB Primary Years Programme (PYP).
+The programmes use an inquiry-based approach to help students acquire important skills and knowledge, with an added emphasis on inculcating them with values aligned to the IB Learner Profile or the Cambridge Learner Attributes.

 Our interdisciplinary approach to education helps students in Secondary School to make meaningful connections between subjects, and consolidate learning.
 Examination skills-based training also ensures they are well-prepped to complete the IGCSE.